Glory (Buffy the Vampire Slayer): History

-In the series, Glory's goal is to find the Key, a "mystical energy nexus," which is the only way for her to return to her original dimension.
-Unfortunately, using the Key will break down the barriers between all dimensions, causing all worlds to bleed into each other and allowing "Hell to reign on Earth".
+Glory's goal through her time onscreen is to find the Key, a "mystical energy nexus," which is the only way for her to return to her original dimension.
+Using the Key will break down the barriers between all dimensions, causing all worlds to bleed into each other and allowing "Hell to reign on Earth".
 The Key was safeguarded by an ancient group of monks known as The Order of Dagon.
-When they discovered that "The Beast" (Glory) was searching for the Key, they chose to hide it.
-Using ancient magic, they transformed the Key into a human girl.
+When they discovered that "The Beast" (Glory) was searching for the Key, they chose to hide it by transforming the Key into a human girl.
 They placed her under the protection of the Slayer Buffy, altering the memories of the Slayer and anyone connected to her into believing the girl was Buffy's younger sister Dawn.
-Glory eventually destroyed the Order of Dagon.
-The last monk of the order was taken prisoner and interrogated by Glory and later rescued by Buffy.
-Before the monk died from his wounds, he revealed to Glory (under torture) that the Key had been transformed, but not what the Key had become.
-After being rescued by Buffy, the monk revealed to Buffy that Dawn was the Key, something she already suspected.
+Glory eventually destroys the Order of Dagon and interrogates the last monk until he reveals to Glory (under torture) that the Key has been transformed, but not what the Key has become.
+After being rescued by Buffy, the monk reveals to Buffy that Dawn is the Key, something she already suspected.

-Glory was also opposed by a military order known as the "Knights of Byzantium," composed of knights and clerics.
-They swore to prevent Glory from using the Key, and they attempted to kill Dawn before she could be found by Glory.
-In the episode "Spiral," a large group of knights besieges Buffy and Dawn, but Glory arrives and slaughters nearly all of them, taking the Key with her.
+Glory is also opposed by a military order known as the "Knights of Byzantium," composed of knights and clerics, who appear in episode 12 of season 5.
+They swear to prevent Glory from using the Key, and they attempt to kill Dawn before she can be found by Glory.
+In the 20th episode of the season, "Spiral," a large group of knights besieges Buffy and Dawn, but Glory arrives and slaughters nearly all of them, taking the Key with her.
+This episode marks the last appearance of the Knights of Byzantium.

 The Key

-The Key is an ancient power, an ancient green mystical energy that, according to Glory, "is almost as old as she is."
-The Key needs to draw on powers from the dimension it's in before being used, which is why it can only be used at a certain time and a certain place.
+The Key is an ancient power, described as "an ancient green mystical energy" that, according to Glory, "is almost as old as she is."
 Who or what created the Key or how is unknown; even its true purpose is never fully revealed.
 The Key seems to work by destroying the barriers that separate one dimension from another.
-The longer the key is in use, the more the walls of reality begin to break down.
-When the key is activated, a small portal opens and begins to grow, in which demons, creatures, and entire dimensions begin to immediately bleed through.
+The longer the Key is in use, the more the walls of reality begin to break down.
+When the Key is activated in the last episode of season 5, a small portal opens and begins to grow, in which demons, creatures, and entire dimensions begin to immediately bleed through.

-Buffy's first confrontation with Glory came shortly after she discovered there was something not right about Dawn.
-Buffy tried to go up against Glory and failed miserably.
-Glory beat Buffy severely, destroying an entire building in the process.
-The only thing Buffy managed to do was escape during a temper tantrum by Glory, which caused the building to collapse.
-She escaped with the last surviving monk who quickly revealed to her the truth about Dawn being the Key and Buffy as her protector.
+Buffy's first confrontation with Glory comes shortly after she discovers there is something not right about Dawn.
+Glory beats Buffy severely, destroying an entire building in the process.
+Buffy manages to escape during an outburst by Glory, which caused the building to collapse.
+She escapes with the last surviving monk who quickly reveals the truth about Dawn being the Key and Buffy her protector.